shura-devs/documentation/installation-instructions.md

 Verify by running `python3.7 --version` and `pip3.7 --version`.
 Both commands should not crash and should not print "Not found" on the terminal screen.

-4. Run the following command to install Nodejs and Npm (paste into your Mac Terminal and press enter):
+4. Run the following commands to install Nodejs, Npm and Jest (paste into your Mac Terminal and press enter):

 `brew install node`

 Verity by running `node -v` and `npm -v`.
 Both should print out their respective version numbers.

 Now you can run all the above commands from any directory inside your terminal

+Then run: `npm install --save-dev jest` (This gives you the ability to run automated tests)

 5. Install Docker by going to this link here: [https://docs.docker.com/docker-for-mac/install/](https://docs.docker.com/docker-for-mac/install/)